mre/endler.dev/content/2025/taste/index.md

 With each version, though, I try to express my ideas more clearly.
 And it turns out my design language becomes *simpler*.

-Part of it is great typography and spacing.
-Add some color to it and you've come a long way.
+Part of it is just great typography and negative space.
+Perhaps a little color and the whole thing comes alive.

 I don't know if my personal taste has evolved into good taste, but I can explain *why* I made every decision the way I did.
 And I think that's a damn good start.

+Good taste begins with noticing the finer details others miss.